fuxingloh/hardhat-container/packages/hardhat-testcontainers/README.md

-# Chainfile Hardhat

-Part of the [Chainfile](https://chainfile.org) ecosystem, this library provides a Docker image for running Hardhat in a container for toolchain isolation.
+This project is part of the [Chainfile](https://chainfile.org) ecosystem;
+it provides a Docker image for running Hardhat in a container for toolchain isolation.
-This is particularly useful for language-agnostic development and parallelization of systems.

-## `hardhat-testcontainers`

-This is a standalone testcontainers-node package for running Hardhat in a container for testing purposes.
-You don't need to use the Chainfile ecosystem to use this package.

 ```shell
 npm i -D hardhat-testcontainers viem